 Leopard geckos are easy to feed, as long as you don’t mind feeding them live insects only.
-Leopard geckos will not eat any dead insects (many seem to not bother with insects unless they are wriggling and moving) and certainly will not eat a plant-based diet.
+Leopard geckos will not eat any dead insects (many seem to not bother with insects unless they are wriggling and moving) and will not eat a plant-based diet.

 - Dubia roaches